 Best experiences in Cancún

 Tulum is also located on the Yucatán Peninsula.
-It is one of the earliest resorts in Mexico, offering a place of worship and solitude for the Mayan kings, clergy, and gods in early times.
-The tropical beach backdrop is the main attraction of this picturesque, much-visited small ruin on the shore of the Caribbean Sea.
+It is one of the earliest resorts in Mexico.
+It offers a place of worship and solitude for the Mayan kings, clergy, and gods in early times.
+The tropical beach backdrop is the main attraction of this picturesque, much-visited small ruin on the Caribbean Sea.
 Shortly after your arrival, you will understand why early Mayans picked this beautiful place to relax.
 Be prepared for lots of people and tour groups at the archaeological site.
-To avoid the crowds, it is best to stay overnight and visit the ruins early in the morning before the buses arrive, or later in the afternoon.
+To avoid crowds, stay overnight and visit the ruins early in the morning or later in the afternoon.
 Morning is recommended since you can catch spectacular vistas when the sun is rising over the Caribbean.

 When to travel to Tulum